Ratnakirti/TransferSimple/README.md

 ### Google AI Studio (`LLM_PROVIDER=google`)

 Direct access to Gemini models via the `generativelanguage.googleapis.com/v1beta/openai/` endpoint.
-Also routed through the corporate proxy.

 > **Thinking models:** Both `gemini-2.5-flash` and `gemini-3-flash-preview` are thinking models that emit `<think>...</think>` reasoning tokens before the JSON output. `_clean_llm_json()` strips these before parsing, and `max_tokens` is set to 16384 to accommodate the thinking budget.

-### Corporate Proxy Handling

-`config.py` sets all four proxy environment variables (`HTTP_PROXY`, `HTTPS_PROXY`, etc.) at startup.
-However, `httpx` (used internally by the OpenAI SDK) ignores environment proxy vars when an explicit `http_async_client` is provided.
-Both LLM providers pass an explicit `httpx.AsyncClient(proxy=PROXY, trust_env=False)` to ensure the proxy is always used and environment vars don't conflict.

 ---